GoogleCloudPlatform/datashare-toolkit/api/README.md

 **Note**: We need to use the *default* KSA for now until multi-tenant KSA is supported in the [Google Auth NodeJS library](https://github.com/googleapis/google-auth-library-nodejs).
 The *default* KSA already exists in a cluster and namespace so we do not need to create it.

-1. Set the **NAMESPACE** environment variable (if not already):
+Set the **NAMESPACE** environment variable (if not already):

     export NAMESPACE=datashare-apis

-2. Set the **KSA_NAME** environment variable:
+Set the **KSA_NAME** environment variable:

     export KSA_NAME=default
 ~~  export KSA_NAME=${SERVICE_ACCOUNT_NAME} ~~

-~~2.
-Create the new KSA:~~
+~~Create the new KSA:~~

 ~~    kubectl create serviceaccount ${KSA_NAME} -n ${NAMESPACE};  ~~

-3. Bind the `iam.workloadIdentityUser` role for the KSA to GSA:
+Bind the `iam.workloadIdentityUser` role for the KSA to GSA:

     gcloud iam service-accounts add-iam-policy-binding \
       --role roles/iam.workloadIdentityUser \
       --member "serviceAccount:$PROJECT_ID.svc.id.goog[${NAMESPACE}/${KSA_NAME}]" ${SERVICE_ACCOUNT_NAME}@${PROJECT_ID}.iam.gserviceaccount.com

-4. Complete the binding between the KSA and GSA:
+Complete the binding between the KSA and GSA:

     kubectl annotate serviceaccount ${KSA_NAME} -n ${NAMESPACE} iam.gke.io/gcp-service-account=${SERVICE_ACCOUNT_NAME}@${PROJECT_ID}.iam.gserviceaccount.com

-5. You can check the binding via:
+You can check the binding via:

     kubectl get serviceaccount ${KSA_NAME} -n ${NAMESPACE} -o yaml

-5. You should now be able to verify the DS API can communicate with GCP services:
+You should now be able to verify the DS API can communicate with GCP services:

     curl -i -H "Host: cds-api.datashare-apis.example.com" $GATEWAY_IP/v1alpha/projects/${PROJECT_ID}/datasets